dell/csm-docs/content/docs/authorization/cli.md

 linktitle: CLI
 weight: 4
 description: >
-  Dell Container Storage Modules (CSM) for Authorization CLI
+  Dell Technologies (Dell) Container Storage Modules (CSM) for Authorization CLI
 ---

 karavictl is a command-line interface (CLI) used to interact with and manage your Container Storage Modules (CSM) Authorization deployment.